ThePansmith/docs/docs/introduction/getting-started/first-mechanic.md

 ---
 title: Your First Mechanic
 ---
-# Your First Mechanic

 !!! warning
-    Temp doc imported, rewrite this!
+    Temporary document imported, rewrite this!

-By now you have created [a custom recipe](https://mods.latvian.dev/books/kubejs-legacy/page/your-first-script), or maybe [multiple](https://mods.latvian.dev/books/kubejs-legacy/page/recipeeventjs), or even[ manipulated tags](https://mods.latvian.dev/books/kubejs-legacy/page/tageventjs), or created custom [items ](https://mods.latvian.dev/books/kubejs-legacy/page/custom-items)or [blocks](https://mods.latvian.dev/books/kubejs-legacy/page/custom-blocks).
+By now you have created a custom recipe, or maybe multiple, or evenmanipulated tags, or created custom items or blocks.

 But you want to do more then that, you want to add a custom mechanic, for example milking a goat.
 The first step is to break down your idea into smaller pieces, until each piece is something you can code.

 One thing to note, is that most all things are caused by some trigger.
-Such as an entity dieing, or a block being placed.
-These are detected by events.
+Such as an entity dying, or a block being placed.
+These are all detected by events.

+---

 ##### Detecting Events